hako-mikan/sd-webui-regional-prompter/README.md

 So you need to set 4 prompts for 3 regions.
 If Use base prompt is also enabled 5 prompts are needed.
 The order is as follows, common,base, prompt1,prompt2,...

 ### 2D region assignment (experimental function)
 You can specify a region in two dimensions.
 Using a special separator (ADDCOL/ADDROW), the area can be divided horizontally and vertically.
 Starting at the upper left corner, the area is divided horizontally when separated by ADDCOL and vertically when separated by ADDROW.
 The ratio of division is specified as a ratio separated by a semicolon.
 An example is shown below; although it is possible to use BREAK alone to describe only the ratio, it is easier to understand if COL/ROW is explicitly specified.
 Using ADDBASE as the first separator will result in the base prompt.
 If no ratio is specified or if the ratio does not match the number of separators, all regions are automatically treated as equal multiples.
+The direction selected in Divide mode is valid and ADDCOL/ADDROW is processed from the top/left.

 ```
 (blue sky:1.2) ADDCOL